DevNetSandbox/sbx_multi_ios/dmvpn-as-code/README.md

   * Launch simulated network instance using Cisco VIRL
   * Generates an Ansible inventory based on the running Simulation
   * Executes the [main playbook](./site.yaml) which contains [roles](./roles) which define the tasks, configuration templates, and logic applied to [headened routers](./roles/headend_router) and [remote routers](./roles/remote_router)
+  * Executes a pyATS [job](tests/eigrp_neighbor_check) which validates that each headend device has EIGRP neighbors established with the remote routers

 At the end of this process you should be able to login to the various topologies to explore the configurations further.